ErnestoRB/ErnestoRB/README.md

-## *Hey!* It's Ernesto! :wave:
+## *Hey!* It's Rodrick! :wave:
-Currently I'm coursing my first year of college.
+Second year of college (thanks god!).
 I'm trying to become an successful software engineer.

 My first git project was [AsteroidesC-G](https://github.com/ErnestoRB/AsteroidesC-G).
 You should check it out.